 - Confirm moving and delivery dates with movers, or check your truck reservation.

 - Clean each room thoroughly as you finish packing.
 Don't forget the major appliances.
 Wait to pack your vacuum and other tools necessary for last-minute cleaning on moving day.

 - Arrange to cancel the existing homeowner's insurance coverage after the closing is complete, and you no longer own the property.
 If there's a delay, call your insurance agent immediately.

-- Arrange for someone to read the level of propane gas or fuel oil in tanks that remain on the property if your sales contract requires the new owners to pay you market price for the fuel.
+- If applicable, arrange for someone to read the level of propane gas or fuel oil in tanks that remain on the property if your sales contract requires the new owners to pay you market price for the fuel.

 On Moving Day